Best Bluetooth Speakers Under $50 in 2026: 6 Picks

 How far away can you be from a Bluetooth speaker?

 Most Bluetooth 5.0 speakers hold a stable connection up to about 30-50 feet indoors.
 Walls reduce that range significantly.
 Outdoors with a clear line of sight, you can sometimes reach 100 feet.
-In our indoor testing, the JBL GO 3 with Bluetooth 5.1 held signal at about 45 feet before audio started cutting out intermittently.
+A speaker with Bluetooth 5.1, like the JBL GO 3, tends to hold signal near the upper end of that indoor range before audio starts cutting out.

 Are waterproof ratings actually reliable?

-Yes, in our experience.
-We submerged the Soundcore 3 and JBL GO 3 (both IPX7) multiple times without failures.
+Generally yes.
+An IPX7 speaker like the Soundcore 3 or JBL GO 3 can handle repeated submersion without failing.
 Avoid salt water and chlorine exposure, as those degrade seals over time.

 Can you pair two budget speakers for stereo sound?